Shogil/shogil/README.md

 <p align="center">

   <samp>
    I’m Shogil, Research Assistant and Technical mentor at Amrita Center for Cybersecurity Systems and networks.
 Professional web and android developer with a strong working background in development and security industry.
 Proficient in developing Websites and  programming languages (C, CPP, Python and JavaScript).
-Mainly focused on creating frontend developer and security.
+Mainly focused on frontend developer and security.
   </samp>
 </p>
 <h3 align="center">Connect with me:</h3>